Retirement is a life-changing event.

 #8 Take an Online Course

-Lifelong learning is a must.
+Lifelong learning is a must and it is bound to increase your happiness in retirement.
 Whether it’s learning a new language, brushing up on some digital skills, or trying out a creative class like painting, there are so many opportunities for retirees to learn from home.

 There are courses available in literally everything from finance and cooking to health care administration and writing memoirs.
 If you’re curious about where to hunt for interesting classes, consider these popular online course offerings: